19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Payments out of fidelity fund

 179\.
-Subject to this Part, there shall be paid out of the fidelity fund of a securities exchange or futures exchange as required and in such order as the exchange considers proper —
+Subject to this Part, there shall be paid out of the fidelity fund of an approved exchange as required and in such order as the exchange considers proper —

 (a) the amount of all claims, including costs, allowed by the exchange or established against the exchange under this Part;